-Zuma to face no-confidence vote as ANC turns
+Zuma decries 'unfair' efforts to force him out

 Key developments

+- Zuma said he had agreed to step down in June if the ANC accepted a phased transition.
+The ANC rejected that proposal.

-- Police arrest three people over a corruption scandal after raiding the residence of the Zuma-allied Gupta brothers.
-Zuma is also implicated in the case.
+- Police raided the home of the Zuma-allied Gupta brothers and later arrested three people over a corruption scandal.
+Zuma and the Guptas are implicated in the case.

-- The National Assembly speaker has agreed to hold the no-confidence vote Thursday, but it is subject to approval by a parliamentary committee.
+- The National Assembly has agreed to hold the no-confidence vote Thursday.

-- ANC members are ramping up pressure on Zuma to resign, telling the media he will do so on Wednesday.
+- ANC members are intensifying pressure on Zuma to resign, telling the media he will do so on Wednesday.

-- It is unclear whether Zuma is trying to strike an amnesty deal or if he is digging in his heels.

-A dawn raid on the Guptas
+Dawn raid on the Guptas

+In what appeared to be a parallel effort to force Zuma's resignation, police made three arrests after a dawn raid on the Indian-born Gupta brothers' home in Johannesburg.
+Police did not say who they had arrested, but added that two others were expected to hand themselves in.

-The move for a no-confidence vote comes as South African police raided the luxury home of the Gupta brothers, wealthy allies of Zuma who have been accused of using their ties with the President for financial gain, in what appeared to be parallel effort to force Zuma's resignation.
+The three Gupta brothers are wealthy allies of Zuma and are accused of using their ties with the President for financial gain.
+They deny all the allegations against them.

-Police did not say who the three people arrested were in its dawn raids Wednesday, but the detentions came after the elite Hawks and other police units carried out an operation on the Guptas' home in the Saxonwold neighborhood of Johannesburg.
-Two others are expected to hand themselves in, police said.
+Zuma made no mention of the raids or the Guptas in his long remarks.

+But the raids were a clear shot across Zuma's bows -- the Guptas have long been implicated in corruption cases linked to the President but until now have largely been untouchable.
+They were also a sign that Zuma is losing his grip on power to Ramaphosa, who is likely eager to show his willingness to pursue the corruption allegations that have dogged Zuma's near-nine-year tenure.

-Wednesday's operation was linked to the Vrede Farm scandal, in which the three Gupta brothers and government officials are accused of stealing money allocated to benefit poor black farmers.
+Wednesday's operation was linked to the Vrede Farm scandal, in which the three Guptas and government officials are accused of stealing money allocated to benefit poor black farmers.
 Zuma is implicated in the case, but he and the Guptas deny involvement.

-The raid came a day after the ANC's top officials publicly declared that Zuma should go.
-The operation indicates that Zuma is losing his grip on power to Ramaphosa, who replaced Zuma as ANC leader in December and who has orchestrated the party's efforts to push Zuma out.

-The arrests were a clear shot across Zuma's bows, and a sign that Ramaphosa will pursue the corruption allegations that have dogged his near-nine-year tenure.
-The Guptas have long been implicated in corruption cases linked to the President but until now have largely been untouchable.

 ANC: 'The ball is in Zuma's court'

-The ANC's "recall" of Zuma on Tuesday does not legally require him to step down, but it signaled that he had lost the support of the party's top brass and means that surviving a no-confidence vote will be near impossible.
+The raid on the Guptas' home came a day after the ANC announced a "recall" of Zuma -- in effect, a public demand that he step down.
+The recall does not legally require him quit, but it signaled that he had lost the support of the party's top brass and means that surviving a no-confidence vote would be near impossible.

 Zuma's ability to survive the scandals in the past earned him the nickname "Teflon President."
 He has emerged unscathed in a slew of no-confidence votes over the years despite the extraordinary number of corruption allegations against him, counting on the ANC's dominance in parliament to shield him.